scarlettscoville/week1-lawgroupproject/README.md

   Scarlett - Built "What We Do", Read Me, GitHub research, created repository

-  Niko - Built "Contact Us"
+  Niko - Built "Contact Us", collaborated with team on nav bars

-  Grady -
+  Grady - Collaborated with team on nav bars, background image